Virtual Commuting: A Leadership Practice with Surprising Benefits

 Build Your Own Virtual Commute

-There is no denying it: Commuting offers a number of benefits that many of us are in desperate need of right now as we struggle to stay resilient during this pandemic.
+There is no denying it: Commuting offers a number of benefits that many of us are in desperate need of as we struggle to stay resilient in a troubling and uncertain world, pandemic or no pandemic.
 In our coaching practice, MDA Leadership’s executive coaches have begun encouraging overstretched leaders to reclaim these benefits by establishing a “virtual commute” in their work-from-home routines.
 We encourage you to do the same.
-Whether you are a regular commuter who is hunkered down or a non-commuter who would like to establish firmer boundaries between work and home, here are some practical steps you can take to establish your own virtual commute.
+Whether you are a regular commuter, a non-commuter, or a flex worker who would like to establish firmer boundaries between work and home, here are some practical steps you can take to establish your own virtual commute.

 1. Block out the time.
 Estimate your usual commute time and place it on your calendar at the beginning and end of each day.
 If you don’t have a commute, consider the fifteen-minute guideline.
 You might start with three days a week at first and make it a goal to expand to a full week.